Federal, state, and local requirements.

 (i) A charter school is subject to and must comply with the Pupil Fair Dismissal Act, sections 121A.40 to 121A.56, and the Minnesota Public School Fee Law, sections 123B.34 to 123B.39.

-(j) A charter school is subject to the same financial audits, audit procedures, and audit requirements as a district.
+(j) A charter school is subject to the same financial audits, audit procedures, and audit requirements as a district, except as required under subdivision 6a.
 Audits must be conducted in compliance with generally accepted governmental auditing standards, the federal Single Audit Act, if applicable, and section 6.65.
 A charter school is subject to and must comply with sections 15.054; 118A.01; 118A.02; 118A.03; 118A.04; 118A.05; 118A.06; 471.38; 471.391; 471.392; and 471.425.
 The audit must comply with the requirements of sections 123B.75 to 123B.83, except to the extent deviations are necessary because of the program at the school.
 Deviations must be approved by the commissioner and authorizer.
 The Department of Education, state auditor, legislative auditor, or authorizer may conduct financial, program, or compliance audits.
 A charter school determined to be in statutory operating debt under sections 123B.81 to 123B.83 must submit a plan under section 123B.81, subdivision 4.

 (k) A charter school is a district for the purposes of tort liability under chapter 466.